 As a general rule, a bonus cannot be taken back once it has been earned.
 This includes not only performance bonuses (which can be sizeable), but also online redemption programs, prizes for sales contests and other types of compensation.
 If your employer is attempting to reclaim any portion of a bonus — or if your employer is refusing to pay a bonus you have earned — you have the right to challenge any such action.
 We have extensive experience representing clients whose bonuses were miscalculated or were not paid correctly.

 Once a commission has been paid, it belongs to the employee in full.
 “Chargebacks” are only permitted in limited situations.
 In addition, commissions sometimes cannot be forfeited if they are earned before the employee is terminated, even if it is payable after the employee’s termination.

 Our diverse backgrounds and extensive experience with these matters allow us to provide the results-oriented representation you need.
-Contact our San Francisco office to discuss your case.
-You can schedule a free initial consultation by calling 800-219-1920.
+Reach out to our office to discuss your case.
+You can schedule a free initial consultation with one of our dedicated lawyers by calling 800-219-1920.